fschwiet/ManyConsole/readme.md

   3. For each command, create a class inheriting from ConsoleCommand
       - In the command class's constructor, set "Command" to the text for the command (and other properties
       - Overload Run()

+Sorry the code has no tests.
+This code was pulled as-is from a closed-source personal project of mine in order to make it shareable.